dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 ``table``
   a Lua table

-Additionally there is experimental support for some additional type annotations_.
+Additionally there are some `Experimental Type Annotations`_.

 Declaring the types of ``local`` variables and function parameters has following advantages.